 SoCo (Sonos Controller) is a simple library to control Sonos speakers.

-SoCo (Sonos Controller) is a simple Python class that allows you to programmatically control Sonos speakers.
+SoCo (Sonos Controller) is a Python project that allows you to programmatically control Sonos speakers.
 It was originally created at Music Hack Day Sydney by Rahim Sonawalla and is now developed by a team of people at its GitHub repository

 For more background on the project, please see Rahim’s blog post.